maxfahl/cursor-agent-master-prompt/prompt.md

     ```
     git add --all -- ':!./.tasks'
     ```
-  - Commit changes with a concise message:
+  - Commit the changes to git after reviewing the "Task Progress" section of the [TASK FILE]:
     ```
     git commit -m "[COMMIT_MESSAGE]"
     ```